FullScreenShenanigans/Documentation/README.md

 If you're new to JavaScript, read the [Getting Started](https://github.com/FullScreenShenanigans/Documentation/blob/master/Getting%20Started.md) section to learn how to copy the code and run it locally.

-[Build Details](https://github.com/FullScreenShenanigans/Documentation/blob/master/Build%20Details.md) has details on the specific build tasks, while other files detail modules of GameStartr projects.
+[gulp-shenanigans](https://github.com/FullScreenShenanigans/gulp-shenanigans) has details on the specific build tasks, while other files detail modules of GameStartr projects.

 ## GameStartr